Kegel trainer startup Elvie is launching a smaller, smarter, hands-free breast pump

 My baby was one of those “gourmet eaters” who just nursed and nursed all day.
 There were days I couldn’t leave the bed!
 Having a silent, no mess, hands-free device that fit right in my bra would have made a world of difference.

-However, I mentioned the word “tentatively” above as I have not had a chance to do a hands-on review of Elvie’s pump.
+However, I mentioned the word “tentatively” above, as I have not had a chance to do a hands-on review of Elvie’s pump.
 The Willow pump also seemed to hold a lot of promise early on, yet left me disappointed.

 To be fair, the company’s customer service team was top-notch and did try to address my concerns.
-I even went through two “coaching” sessions but in the end it seemed the blame was put on me for not getting their device to work correctly.
+I even went through two “coaching” sessions, but in the end it seemed the blame was put on me for not getting their device to work correctly.
 That’s a bad user experience if you are blaming others for your design flaws, especially new and struggling moms.

 Both companies are founded by women and make products for women — and it’s about time.
 But it seems as if Elvie has taken note of the good and bad in their competitors and had time to improve upon it — and that’s what has me excited.